 Please pray for Garry as he steps into this new calling.
 Thank you for your faithful support for Garry both in prayer and financially.
 You are helping him to live out his call in God’s mission.

 I support local church communities to undertake building projects so that they are equipped to meet their communities’ spiritual and physical needs.

-Church Mission Society is a people-oriented mission organisation with established, respected relationships with the Church in East Africa and South Sudan.
-It’s a pioneering, evangelical mission made up of a network of ordinary people.
-They have given me support and encouragement to allow me to develop my own Christ-centred mission within Africa.
+Church Mission Society is a people-oriented, pioneering, evangelical mission made up of a network of ordinary people.
+They have given me support and encouragement to allow me to develop my own Christ-centred mission.

 Sign up to receive Garry Ion's Link Letters